-This course builds on the concepts and principles introduced in Structures I and introduces the student to the diagrams, formulas, and calculations used by both architects and engineers in the sizing of the members of a structural system.
+This course builds on the concepts and principles introduced in AR723 and introduces the student to the diagrams, formulas, and calculations used by both architects and engineers in the sizing of the members of a structural system.
 The course focuses on the analysis of forces, stresses, and deflection as they relate to post, column, beam, joist, truss, and other aspects of conventional wood, steel, and concrete construction.
 The course introduces the student to the topics and formulas used in building codes, handbooks, and design tables.
+The course also emphasizes design for seismic conditions such as those encountered in San Diego and Southern California.